MakeSchool-Tutorials/Make-Cookies/P04-Adding-Grandmas/content.md

 - As a user, I can purchase Grandmas that increase my number of cookies automatically.

-When a user buys grandmas, they will start to earn cookies without doing anything.
-Grandmas got you covered.
+Every time a user buys a grandma, they will start to earn cookies without doing anything.
+Grandma's got you covered.

 # Adding the markup

-The first thing we got to do is put some elements on our page to interact with, and assign them ID's that we can target.
+The first thing we need to do is put some **elements** on our page to *interact with*, and **assign them ID's** that we can target with JavaScript.

 Let's add the following ```HTML``` underneath the previous shop item.